coreyabshire/wordnum/README.md

 wordnum
 =======

-A solution to ITA Software's word number puzzel.
+A solution to ITA Software's word number puzzle.